The-Trustworthy/TexTome/README.md

 ### Preview

-The `Z. Template.tex` file contains inspiration for formatting tables, images, text citations, etc. It also functions to preview the template.
+The `3 formatting.tex` file contains inspiration for formatting tables, images, text citations, etc. It also functions to preview the template.
 Feel free to use it as a reference or delete it.

 ## Contribution